§ Identity Hub

 descriptor

-property, and its value MUST be a JSON object composed as follows:- The object MUST contain a
+property, and its value MUST be a JSON object composed as follows:- The object MUST contain an

 method

-property, and its value MUST be the stringCollectionsQuery
+property, and its value MUST be the stringQuery

-property, and if present its value MUST be an [RFC4122] UUID Version 4 string intended to identify a logical object the Hub Instance contains. - The object MAY contain a
+property, and if present its value MUST be an object that MAY contain the following properties:- The object MAY contain a

 schema